 In the legal world, proving that the restaurant’s food preparation is directly responsible for your food poisoning is referred to as proving fault.

-When it comes to establishing the restaurant’s fault in your food poisoning, the simplest method is to speak with your primary care physician after your symptoms present themselves.
+When it comes to establishing the restaurant’s fault in your food poisoning lawsuit, the simplest method is to speak with your primary care physician after your food poisoning symptoms present themselves.

-However, there are other aspects you should consider when trying to prove the restaurant’s liability in your food poisoning.
+However, there are other aspects you should consider when trying to prove the restaurant’s liability in causing your food poisoning illness.

 The first thing you should do is establish a record of when you dined at the restaurant and when you started to experience symptoms.
 Generally, the symptoms of food poisoning hit within 6 to 24 hours of consuming the contaminated food.

 However, it would help if you also kept in mind any additional meals you might have consumed between eating at the restaurant and when symptoms began to present.

 Having a record of your meals is essential because anything else you might have eaten within the 6-to-24-hour timeline after eating at the restaurant might be the source of the food poisoning.

 So, if your timeline only allows for food from the restaurant to have been the culprit, it is safe to reinforce that evidence.

 To that end, you should keep specific and detailed notes of your experiences resulting from food poisoning.
 The more details you can provide about symptoms, pain, and other unpleasantness associated with your restaurant food poisoning, the better.